Time to get your debt in order

-Also be conscious of the potential for external shocks, including any threats posed to your business by the failure of key suppliers or customers.
-Identify your vulnerabilities to external shocks and have a plan to respond quickly if any external events threaten your business.
+Be conscious of the potential for external shocks, including any threats posed to your business by the failure of key suppliers or customers.
+Identify any potential external shocks and have a plan to respond quickly if any external events threaten your business.
+Don’t assume in your forecasts that things will get better in the external environment.

 Steve Lloyd